oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_scale_in_delete_an_existing_shard.md

     ```

 **NOTE:**
-- After you apply `udsharding_shard_prov_delshard.yaml`, the change may not be visible immediately and it may take some time for the delete operation to complete.
+- After you apply `udsharding_shard_prov_delshard.yaml`, the change may not be visible immediately.
+It can take some time for the delete operation to complete.
-- If the shard, that you are trying to delete, is still having chunks, then the you will see message like below in the logs of the Oracle Database Operator Pod.
+- If the shard that you are trying to delete still contains chunks, then a message such as the following is displayed in the logs of the Oracle Database Operator Pod:
     ```sh
     INFO    controllers.database.ShardingDatabase   manual intervention required
     ```
-  In this case, you will need to first move out the chunks from the shard to be deleted using Step 2 above and then apply the file in Step 3 to delete that shard.
+  When you see that message, you are required to first move the chunks out of the shard that you want to delete using Step 2 as described above, and then apply the file in Step 3 to delete that shard.

 To check the status, use the following command:
   ```sh